All the questions the jury has asked in Harvey Weinstein's trial - KTVZ

 All the questions the jury has asked in Harvey Weinstein’s trial

-Jurors in Harvey Weinstein’s case have asked the court for legal clarifications, to repeat testimony from key witnesses, to provide apartment blueprints and more since deliberations began on Tuesday.
+Jurors in Harvey Weinstein’s case have asked the court for legal clarifications, to repeat testimony from key witnesses and even to provide apartment blueprints since deliberations began on Tuesday.

-In all, jurors have sent in five notes, each with multiple questions and requests.
+In all, jurors have sent in seven notes, some of which had multiple questions and requests.

 Their specific questions showed a focus on testimony from Miriam Haley, whose testimony is connected to two charges against Weinstein, as well as from Annabella Sciorra, whose testimony can be used to elevate the seriousness of the charges.